vispy/vispy/doc/oogl.rst

 =====================================
-The object oriented OpenGL API (oogl)
+The object oriented OpenGL API (gloo)
 =====================================

 (name of the module is subject to change)

-.. automodule:: vispy.oogl
+.. automodule:: vispy.gloo

 Base class
 ==========

-.. autoclass:: vispy.oogl.GLObject
+.. autoclass:: vispy.gloo.GLObject
     :members: